Nordix/metal3-dev-tools/wow/jenkins_ci/README.md

 and from there SSH into the actual tester VM with its own IP that you found in step3.

-  **Note:** to SSH the Jenkins slave VM you need an airshipci SSH key
+  **Note:** to SSH the Jenkins slave VM you need an metal3ci SSH key
   * if needed run 'ssh-add -l' to check that the key is loaded to ssh-agent
-  * ssh airshipci@'Jenkins-slave-VM-IP' -A
+  * ssh metal3ci@'Jenkins-slave-VM-IP' -A
   * ssh 'tester-VM-IP'

 5. Once you are inside the tester VM you can debug it and get more info.

 ### How to clean up leftover VMs from CityCloud
-There is a Jenkins [master job](https://jenkins.nordix.org/view/Airship/job/airship_master_integration_tests_cleanup/) that every 6 hours cleans up all the leftover VMs, which failed to be deleted at the end of v1alphaX integration test.
+There is a Jenkins [master job](https://jenkins.nordix.org/view/Metal3/job/metal3_master_integration_tests_cleanup/) that every 6 hours cleans up all the leftover VMs, which failed to be deleted at the end of v1alphaX integration test.

 **Note:** If you want to trigger cleaning job manually, you can use the `/test-clean` phrase within an open pull request under [metal3-io/project-infra](https://github.com/metal3-io/project-infra) repo.